HackTestes/NVML-GPU-Control/SERVICES_LINUX.md

 The next steps will show how to install a global (system wide) systemd service and enable it.
 Such steps were only tested on a Ubuntu machine.

 1. Take a look at the systemd service at `linux_config/caioh-gpu-nvml-control.service`.
-Change the GPU name and the settings to the desired configuration (Note: you can use the UUID as well).
+Change the GPU name and the settings to the desired configuration at the [ExecStart](linux_config/caioh-gpu-nvml-control.service#L9).

 2. Copy the unit file into `/etc/systemd/system/` (needs root)